getodk/collect/.github/PULL_REQUEST_TEMPLATE.md

 Closes #

+#### Did you run the `check` gradle task and make sure there were no errors? (if the answer is no, the PR will be rejected unless it is a work in progress!)

 #### What has been done to verify that this works as intended?

 #### Why is this the best possible solution?
 Were any other approaches considered?